 Who is eligible to apply for a grant from your foundation?

 Organizations are eligible for grants from the Foundation if they have qualified for exemption under Section 501(c)(3) of the IRS Code or are public instrumentalities (i.e., a government entity).
 Individuals and Type III supporting organizations are not eligible to receive grants.
 In very limited circumstances, we may provide funding to private foundations to support work aligned with our focus areas.

-Will my organization be required to submit an audit with its proposal?
+What type of financial and audit information will my organization be required to submit with its proposal?

 Does the Foundation provide grants to individuals?